Blippo+: "Pee Dee" version

-Windows/Switch version
+"Color" version

-The "color version" of Blippo+ contains additional features and mechanics as well as full color video content, although the game offers a "Low Data Mode" which displays the 1-bit versions of video content as it appeared in the Playdate version.
+The PC/console version of Blippo+ (for Windows, macOS, and Nintendo Switch) contains additional features and mechanics as well as full color video content, although the game offers a "Low Data Mode" which displays the 1-bit versions of video content as it appeared in the Playdate version.

 The color version does not run on a real-time cycle.
 Instead, subsequent "packettes" are unlocked after players have watched a certain threshold of material, and players can re-load previous "archived packettes" via an in-game menu.
 User logs display various statistics including how many times there has been a signal loss and how much time has been spent watching programs.

 If a player remains on a single packette for an extended period of time, the image will slowly begin to warp with color bleeding and image distortion.
 When this happens, a Tuner Calibration option becomes available, where players must adjust various signal values until the picture returns to normal.
 If players repeatedly ignore a request to calibrate the signal, the image degrades severely and eventually results in a complete "signal loss."

-Channels

-There are a maximum of eleven different channels on Blippo+.
-Ten channels contain video content, while the 11th is Femtofax, a teletext-like forum service.
-In packets one, six, seven, and eight, there is no Salutation Station channel, meaning the number of total programs varies from 45–50 per packet.
-Each of the channels contain five shows each, and each show runs for exactly one minute.
-All shows have a 1980s to 1990s style of Television.